+The incubation period is 2-3 weeks.

+The following clinical forms of paragonimosis are noted:

+- acute abdominal;

+- acute pleuropulmonary;

+- chronic pleuropulmonary.

-Clinic.
-The incubation period lasts 2-3 weeks.
-The following clinical forms of paragonimosis are noted: acute abdominal; acute pleuropulmonary; chronic pleuropulmonary.
-Acute abdominal paragonimiasis in many patients is accompanied by an acute abdominal clinic (with aseptic peritonitis, enteritis, hepatitis with hepatomegaly, elevated bilirubin and a slight increase in transaminases).
+Acute abdominal paragonimosis in many patients is accompanied by an acute abdominal clinic (with aseptic peritonitis, enteritis, hepatitis with hepatomegaly, elevated bilirubin and a slight increase in transaminases).

-Acute pleuropulmonary paragonimosis is characterised by the progression of toxic and allergic phenomena: bronchial obstructive syndrome, urticular rash; temperature reaches 38-39° C, haemogram shows eosinophilia (up to 15-30%).
+Acute pleuropulmonary paragonimosis is characterised by the progression of toxic and allergic phenomena (bronchial obstructive syndrome, urticular rash; temperature reaches 38-39°C, haemogram shows eosinophilia (up to 15-30%).

 The chronic stage of the disease develops in 2-3 months.
-Patients complain of chest pain, cough with purulent bloody sputum, shortness of breath, night sweats, weight loss, hyperthermia.
+In the clinic: chest pain, cough with purulent bloody sputum, shortness of breath, night sweats, weight loss, hyperthermia.

-Complications.
-In case of unfavourable course of the disease, pulmonary bleeding and pneumothorax occur.
+Complications: Pulmonary haemorrhage and pneumothorax may occur in the unfavourable course of the disease.
 It is possible to develop parasitic cysts in the brain substance, which leads to cerebral paragonimosis in the form of encephalitis or meningoencephalitis.

-Diagnosis.
-In the migration stage: ELISA (detection of antibodies against helminth antigens); chronic stage: isolation of helminth eggs from faeces, pleural exudate and CSF.
-In case of pleural paragonimiasis, tissue biopsy is performed.
+Migration stage: ELISA (detection of antibodies against helminth antigens).

+Chronic stage: excretion of helminth eggs in faeces, pleural exudate and cerebrospinal fluid.

+In case of pleural paragonimosis, a tissue biopsy is performed.

+1. Etiotropic therapy:

-Treatment.
-Etiotropic therapy: praziquantel 75 mg/kg - a daily dose in 3 doses after meals for 1-2 days.
-Triclabendazole (but not registered in Ukraine).
-Detoxification and antihistamine therapy is also provided.
+- a.
+Praziquantel 75mg/kg a daily dose of 3 doses after meals for 1-2 days. - b.
+Triclabendazole (but not registered in Ukraine). - 2.
+Detoxification. - 3.
+Antihistamine.